 Hong Kong

 Hong Kong initially pegged to the dollar but then allowed its currency to float, with no real monetary policy.
-Speculative pressures in the early 1980s led to the introduction of a currency board, within which there is some limited scope for monetary and macroprudential policy.
+Speculative pressures in the early 1980s led to the introduction of a currency board, within which there is some limited scope for monetary and macroprudential policy, and which provides currency and financial stability.

 Years Targets and attainment Classification